 TIP: If you elect to purchase a Chip-and-PIN terminal, you will be able to process PIN transactions from international customers, as well as domestic ones when PIN cards start to hit the U.S. market.
 If you choose to only integrate Chip-and-Signature transactions, you may need to upgrade your equipment again when Chip-and-PIN transactions become more popular domestically.

 7. Educate Your Customers on EMV

 Some of your customers might have questions about how to use their cards.
-Since you’ve already trained your employees, your business will be in a great position to gain trust by answering your customers’ questions about EMV.
+Since you’ve already trained your employees, your business will be in a great Point Of Saleition to gain trust by answering your customers’ questions about EMV.

 TIP: During the Canadian EMV migration, merchants noticed that many customers accidently left their credit cards in the machine instead of removing it after completing a transaction.
-An informative placard near your POS terminals may help alleviate this and other issues.
+An informative placard near your Point of Sale terminals may help alleviate this and other issues.

 In order to avoid liability for fraudulent charges, these steps must be completed by Oct.
 1, 2015.
 Once you complete your migration for QuickBooks™ Point Of Sale, your business will be connected to the robust security network that EMV provides, which checks the validity of your customer transaction data throughout the course of the transaction.